 Coos Bay and North Bend Restaurants are one of the best kept secrets in our region!
 Here on Oregon’s Adventure Coast, there are many romantic restaurants to choose from- whether you want something ethnic, seafood, casual or a little more upscale.
 When it comes to the best restaurants in our area, we’ve done the research for you.

 TIP- Be sure to call ahead and make reservations if possible!
-Since Valentine’s Day falls on a Sunday this year, look for restaurants that serve Brunch- then take rest of the day to explore the coast together.
+Since Valentine’s Day falls on a Sunday this year, look for restaurants that serve Brunch- then take the rest of the day to explore the coast together.

 Spend some time browsing through the shops in Downtown Coos Bay, North Bend.
 Together, you and your Valentine will delight in discovering eclectic gift shops, boutiques and delightful antique stores.
 Featured Trip Idea: Hunting for Antiques & Collectibles.